hellas-ai/hexpr/README.md

 and tensor products `{f g}`: we'll explore that in detail here.

 A *signature* `(Σ₀, Σ₁)` is pair of sets: objects `Σ₀` label wires, and `Σ₁` label boxes (operations).
-One intuition is "types" and "primitive functions", but diagrams need not always represent functions.
+One intuition is "types" and "primitive functions", but diagrams need not in general represent functions.

 Each operation `f ∈ Σ₁` has a *type*: a list of source objects `X₀...Xm` and a list of target objects `Y₀..Yn`.
 We write this as `f : X₀...Xm → Y₀...Yn`.